This post may contain affiliate links.

 7. Lavender

-Lavender makes a wonderful in teas and other drinks.
+Lavender makes a wonderful tea and other drinks.
 It can also be used as a natural air freshener for the home.

 • USDA Growing Zones: 5 to 10